• A

 The primary objective of this course is to provide students with vocabulary and terminology for understanding the art of drama, studying theatre and analysing performance.

-Students will be given an opportunity to design a performance of their own (in small groups) and stage it as a skit or short play during the final weeks of the course.
+Students will be given an opportunity to design a performance of their own (in small groups) and stage it as a skit or short play during the final two sessions of the course.

 Organisation

-The course consists of three contact hours per week (Friday 2:30 pm - 5:20 pm).
-Each session will be a combination of seminar and workshop (sometimes it can be a 3-hour seminar or a 3-hour workshop).
+The course consists of three contact hours per week (Monday, 2:30 pm - 5:20 pm).
+Each session will be a combination of lecture, discussion, tutorial, and workshop.

 Assessment